-Existing Parish Evacuation Plans and Procedures
+Existing Parish Plans and Procedures

 In the parish, the role of overseeing evacuation planning is tasked to the Office of Emergency Preparedness (OEP).
-Until recently, the parish did not offer assisted evacuation.
-The Parish is currently developing an internal evacuation plan.
+Until recently, the parish did not offer assisted evacuation

-Hospitals & Nursing Homes Until recently, the parish did not offer assisted evacuation services for its residents.
+Hospitals & Nursing Homes

+Until recently, the parish did not offer assisted evacuation services for its residents.
 However, despite this addition the parish still requires hospitals, nursing homes and similar facilities to manage their own evacuation.
-In the event of a mandatory evacuation due to a
+In the event of a mandatory evacuation due to a hurricane, for example, a hospital in the parish would be required to provide their own transportation and to evacuate their own patients.
+The parish does require that such facilities submit an evacuation plan.
+This plan is reviewed by the OEP in accordance with the standard operating procedures and rules & regulations of the